“Play is the highest expression of human development in childhood for it alone is the free expression of what is in a child’s soul.”

 If you haven’t already heard of Spielgaben, the new educational toy from Australia, then I’m very excited to be the one to introduce you to them.

-Spielgaben is inspired by the first educational toy invented by Frederick Froebel, who’s perhaps best known as the founder of Kindergarten.
+Spielgaben is inspired by the first educational toy invented by Friedrich Froebel, who’s perhaps best known as the founder of Kindergarten.
 Spielgaben, meaning play-gifts, were invented by Froebel as a building, design, and manipulative toy to be used in his kindergartens.
 Frank Lloyd Wright, Buckminster Fuller, and Albert Einstein played with such blocks in their own childhoods — and that might be reason enough to buy a set for your child or school!

 Inspired by Froebel’s play-gifts, this fresh new version of the spielgaben comes with thirteen boxes of materials that can be manipulated in a multitude of ways.
 This toy is genius, and one that will not collect dust on the shelf.
 The kit is something that I wish all children had access to — either at home or at school.
 As someone who used to purchase materials that had to withstand handling by thousands of museum visitors, this is just the sort of product I would not hesitate to recommend for a high-use learning environment.
 The quality is outstanding.